tiprankstipranks

 A disruption to our information technology systems could adversely affect our business and reputation

-Our business relies extensively on cloud and on-premises technology platforms and third-party software solutions to serve our clients and to conduct our business.
+Our business relies extensively on cloud and on-premises technology platforms to serve our clients and to conduct our business.
 These information technology systems are complex and may, from time to time, get damaged or be subject to performance interruptions from power outages, telecommunications failures, cybersecurity failures and malicious attacks, or other catastrophic events.
 They may also have design defects, configuration or coding errors, and other vulnerabilities that may be difficult to detect or correct, and which may be outside of our control.
 If the Company's information technology systems fail to function properly, the Company could incur substantial repair, recovery or replacement costs and experience data loss and significant liability for disruption of clients' operations, all or any of which could result in material impediments to our ability to conduct business and would damage the market's perception of the reliability and stability of the Company and our service offerings.
 In addition, an information system disruption could result in us failing to meet our contractual performance standards and obligations, which could subject us to liability, penalties, and contract termination.
-Our agreements with third-party technology and software providers often have limitations of liability that do not fully protect us against liability to our clients that we may incur due to the technology failures.
+It also may impact our ability to timely report our results of operations impairing our ability to meet our financial disclosure obligations as a public company.
 Any of these events or a combination of several may adversely affect our reputation and financial results.

 Technology - Risk 4

-As our Digital business clients transition from on premises information technology solutions to public cloud and SaaS services, our business may be impacted
+As TTEC Digital clients transition from on premises information technology solutions to public cloud and SaaS services, our business may be impacted

 Ability to Sell